telerik/winforms-docs/spreadsheet/features/hidden-rows-and-columns.md

 Similarly to hiding rows and columns, you can unhide them by dragging the thumb which has appeared on the place of their heading.
 In addition, you can also apply auto fit to them.
 This is done by double-clicking the thumb.

->note The autofit behavior of the columns is different from the behavior of the columns.
+>tip The autofit behavior of the columns is different from the behavior of the columns.
 An empty column will not expand when autofitted, unlike an empty row.